Expert Advice: 01639 849847 - Mon - Fri 9am to 5:00pm

 The Universal Ladder Roof Hook by Burton Tube & Wire is a good example, which converts any ladder into a roof ladder, constructed from strong aluminium yet still lightweight.

-6. Anti-slip Designs
+6. Anti-Slip Designs

 Ladders can sometimes be a bit slippery, especially if the rungs are made of smooth metal or wood, or if there’s a bit of moisture or dust around.
 Anti-slip or non-slip ribbing ladders, however, add a textured surface that helps your feet stay put, cutting down the risk of your foot sliding off a rung unexpectedly.